rdig/es6g-init/.github/CONTRIBUTING.md

 git clone git@github.com:<your-name>/<es6g-init-your-fork-name>.git
 ```

-Since **this** project doesn't have any dependencies there's no need to install any packages via `npm`.
-(The actual, final projects, does, and will be installed with the help of the `postinstall` hook via the `install.js` script)
+Since **this** project doesn't have any development dependencies there's **no need** to install any packages via `npm install`.
+(The actual, final projects, does, and will be installed with the help of the `postinstall` hook via the `install.js` script).

+If you want to test the install procedure, re-clone your project folder locally *(more info below)*, but **do not** run `npm install` locally, as it will **overwrite / delete** your files.

 The way the package is working (*or if you're here, how it should be working...*):
 1. The hidden `.assets` folder contains the final package structure
 2. The `postinstall` npm script will run the `.assets/scripts/install.js` script, which will remove the current project related files and folders (`.git`, `package.json`, etc...) and replace them with ones from `.assets/basefiles`
-4. Then, after all the files are moved, the same script will run `npm install` for you to install the needed dependencies.
+3. Then, after all the files are moved, the same script will call `npm install` for you to install the needed dependencies.
+4. Basically, this is an install bomb (think fork bomb), but with limited re-spawns (installs).

 To test that this is working we make use of `npm install`'s support of the file protocol.
 Basically:
 - Make a new folder